varigence/docs/bimlflex/user-guide/data-vault-templates.md

 The Hub is the distinct set of Integration keys from the source.
 It is an add only table.
 Any effectiveness or descriptive attributes are tracked in attached Satellites.

 The required metadata for a Hub is divided into the objects tab and the columns tab in the metadata editor.
-For the Source to Target Mapping the source and the target table and columns needs to be defined and mapped.
+For the Source to Target Mapping the source and the target table and columns need to be defined and mapped.

 ![Hub Metadata](images/bimlflex-ss-v5-excel-hub-metadata-objects.png "Hub Metadata")